 Revisions are made for the previous survey reference period, with the initial release of the current data, as required.
 The purpose is to address any significant issues with the data that were found between survey cycles.
 The actual period of revision depends on the nature of the issue.
-For the most current data refer to CANSIM tables (153-0047 to 153-0051; 153-0067 to 153-0097).
+For the most current data refer to tables 38-10-0037-01 to 38-10-0041-01; 38-10-0055-01 to 38-10-0085-01.
 The data are not seasonally adjusted.

 The accuracy of data collected in a sample survey is affected by both sampling and non-sampling errors.

-X. Suppressed to meet the confidentiality requirements of the Statistic Act
+X. Suppressed to meet the confidentiality requirements of the Statistics Act

 Non-response error results when respondents refuse to answer, are unable to respond or are too late in reporting.
-Total non-response, i.e., when all questions from the survey are left unanswered, was dealt with by adjusting the weights assigned to the responding records, such that one responding record might also represent other non-responding units with similar characteristics (i.e., size, province, industry).
-Missing data items were imputed for partial non-responses (i.e., when only some questions are left unanswered).
+Missing data items are imputed for partial non-responses (i.e., when only some questions are left unanswered) and total non-response (i.e., when all questions from the survey are left unanswered).